 - dextromethorphan, a cough suppressant

-- cyclosporin, a medicine used to help prevent organ transplant rejection, or to treat certain problems with the immune system
+- cyclosporin, used to help prevent organ transplant rejection, or to treat certain problems with the immune system

 - fluconazole, to treat fungal infections